washedszn/superagent-cookie/README.md

 # superagent-cookie
-Superagent plugin allows you to save and use cookies across multiple requests.
+Superagent plugin allowing you to save and use cookies across multiple requests.